Mr Mike Hayton

 Consultant Orthopaedic Hand Surgeon

-A joint fusion is an operation that involves removing the damaged ends of the joint and compressing them together until the bone has grown across the joint.
+A finger joint fusion for arthritis, is an operation that involves removing the damaged ends of the joint, including the worn cartilage, and compressing them together until the bone has grown across the joint.

 Finger fusions are often performed for osteoarthritis.
 The most common joint to be fused is the distal interphalangeal joint (DIP joint).
 This is the end finger joint, just behind the nail.